Hugoluk/hevi.space/content/posts/first.md

   - welcome

 ---
-# Welcome Traveler!
+# First Strike
+This is the first post on this new generated website.
+I'll share my stuff on here in the future.
-Welcome to the space.
-Enjoy your stay!
+Enjoy your stay on here!